codingupastorm/codingupastorm.github.io/_posts/2024-02-21-prodzilla-zero-to-prod-with-shuttle.md

 - Configuring all of this via yaml - **without writing code**!

 ### Small Footprint, Lightning Fast
-Whilst running, Prodzilla consumes about 9MB of memory.
+Whilst running, Prodzilla consumes about **9MB** of memory.
 Note that currently probe and story history is stored in memory rather than in a database, so this can inflate when calling sites with large response bodies.
 In the future I’ll introduce persistent storage.

-When testing with 10 multi-step probes being triggered every second (more than I expect anyone is reasonably going to be probing), memory barely moved from that 9MB mark, and at max consumed around 1.5% of my CPU, a crusty old i7-8550U @ 1.80GHz.
+When testing with 10 multi-step probes being triggered every second (more than I expect anyone is reasonably going to be probing), memory barely moved from that 9MB mark, and at max consumed around **1.5% of my CPU**, a crusty old i7-8550U @ 1.80GHz.

-The size of the production binary is 7.8MB.
+The size of the production binary is **7.8MB**.

 As someone who has worked as a backend engineer for their whole career, across Golang, Kotlin, C# - these numbers are pretty crazy.
 An empty spring boot application - a point of reference as a very common backend framework - is going to run with somewhere between 100-200MB of RAM.
 To have a web server and a synthetic monitoring agent running under 10MB - this feels like magic, but also a step in the right direction.